API Reference

 Raises:

-• ValueError: If the last message is not from the assistant or if it does not contain the correct payload to invoke a method on the service.
+• ValueError: If the last message is not from the assistant or if it does not contain tool calls.

 Returns: